achyuth4/OpenGPT-LLMStudio/README.md

     h2o-llmstudio
 ```

-## Run H2O LLM Studio with command line interface (CLI)
+## Run AchyuthGPT LLM Studio with command line interface (CLI)

-You can also use H2O LLM Studio with the command line interface (CLI) and specify the configuration file that contains all the experiment parameters.
+You can also use AchyuthGPT LLM Studio with the command line interface (CLI) and specify the configuration file that contains all the experiment parameters.
 To finetune using H2O LLM Studio with CLI, activate the pipenv environment by running `make shell`, and then use the following command:

 ```bash
 python train.py -C {path_to_config_file}